 Stanford romps into Elite Eight, 89-62 over Missouri State

+Missouri State had waited two years to get another crack at the Sweet 16 and Stanford, only to watch the Cardinal turn their rematch into a romp.

-Hannah Jump scored 17 points to lead top seed Stanford to an 89-62 romp over No. 5 Missouri State on Sunday, sending the Cardinal to the Elite Eight of the women's NCAA Tournament for the 21st time.
+Hannah Jump scored 17 points off the bench and top seed Stanford strolled past the No. 5 Lady Bears 89-62 to earn a spot in the Elite Eight of the women's NCAA Tournament for the 21st time.

-This Sweet 16 rematch from Stanford's win in 2019 quickly turned into a blowout.
-The Cardinal led by 23 at halftime and by as much as 38 in the fourth quarter.
-Stanford kept up its postseason barrage of 3-pointers by making 15 against the Lady Bears.
+Stanford led by 23 at halftime and by as much as 38 in the fourth quarter as the Cardinal kept up their postseason barrage of 3-pointers by making 15.

+The Cardinal (28-2) have made at least 13 from long range in each of their three tournament games.
+Jump led the way Sunday with five.

+“We try to ride the hot hand,” said Kiana Williams, Stanford's career leader in 3-pointers who made four and scored 16 points.
+“It's hard to guard us because you can't just focus on one person.”

-Stanford (28-2) has averaged 14 made 3s over its three tournament victories.
-The overall No. 1 seed advances to Tuesday's Alamo Region final against the winner of Sunday’s later game between No. 2 Louisville and No. 6 Oregon.
+The tournament's overall No. 1 seed advanced to Tuesday's Alamo Region final against the winner of Sunday’s later game between No. 2 Louisville and No. 6 Oregon.

 A win there would send Stanford to its 14th Final Four.
 Cardinal coach Tara VanDerveer has won two national championships, but none since 1992.